 - Freezing - you can freeze the baked dessert in the baking pan and defrost it directly in a medium/low oven (about 300°F/150°C) until it's bubbling again.
 Or thaw at room temperature and warm before eating.

-Cobblers only have a biscuit-style top crust, and that's the traditional way of making it.
-The bottom consists of a fruit layer, making it a cobbler.
-But you will find some recipes that also have a bottom crust.
+Traditional cobblers have a biscuit-style top crust only.
+The bottom is the fruit layer.
+But you will find some recipes with a bottom batter-like crust, especially Southern ones.
 It's an ongoing debate because, in theory, that would make it a pie, not a cobbler.

 There are 3 popular types of topping, or top crust as it's sometimes called: